Cedar Down Farm grows a diversity of organic veggies for a nearly year-round CSA.

 Summer members receive a weekly share of freshly picked, seasonal vegetables.
 The veggies are harvested the day before or the morning of your pick-up and brought to one of our drop-off sites for members to pick up.

-In the winter, crisp, colourful winter crops and greens make up bi-weekly shares from November to March.
-We store all of our own hearty crops like potatoes, carrots, squash and much more and bring them to you throughout the winter.
+In the winter, crisp, colourful winter crops and greens are delivered bi-weekly from November to March.
+We store all of our own hearty crops like potatoes, carrots, squash, onions and much more and bring them to you throughout the winter.
 Scroll down for more information!

 Click HERE to see some samples of what our various seasonal shares look like throughout the season.